ayouboumani/memorIA/README.md

 ## Usage

 1. Enter the path of the folder containing your photos.
-2. Select an input photo from your local storage.
+2. (Optional) Select an input photo from your local storage.
 3. Provide a text query to describe your memory.
 4. Click the "Find Memories" button to see matched photos.